-Recording Day 1: guitar and some interesting instruments
+Recording Day 1: drums, guitar, and bizarre instruments

 My first day of recording my new album was this week!
 I saved up for two years to record at Tiny Telephone in SF, where Death Cab for Cutie, Spoon, Third Eye Blind, the Mountain Goats, St Vincent and many more bands have birthed phenomenal albums.